-

-From Sabine Walter
+By Sabine Walter

 Our society is changing.
 Companies are changing.
 And our education system?
-Seen from a meta-level, it seems as if the Stone Age meets the future, the digital world meets slate and stylus.
-We all want to become more digital - especially the companies.
-Many of them have at least already recognised that this digitalisation goes hand in hand with a profound change in leadership culture and that this change can only be successfully achieved with a new understanding of work and employees.
+Viewed from a meta-level, it seems as if the Stone Age meets the future, the digital world meets slate and stylus.
+We all want to become more digital - especially companies.
+Many of them have at least already recognised that this digitalisation goes hand in hand with a profound change in management culture and that this change can only be successfully implemented with a new understanding of work and employees.
+In a society that has recognised that its basis for survival is education, this would also lead to the education system actively supporting such a change.
+What could such an education system look like?

 1. Education is a federal task.
 The sovereignty of the Länder in this area is abolished.
 The understanding of education, the design of educational standards is the exclusive responsibility of the federal government.